patrickmineault/codebook/docs/decoupled.md

 A stateless function doesn't have persistent state that carries over from call to call.
 A function which uses a global has state.
 ```

 This function is also _deterministic_, and _stateless_.
 This is the computational analogue of a mathematical function.
 You can think of them as unchanging black boxes: you put stuff in, computation happens, you get a result out, and neither the input or the black box gets changed.
-Because of this, pure functions are easy to reason about - they are the best kind of function. _If something that you write makes sense as a pure function_, write it that way.
+Because of this, pure functions are easy to reason about: they are the best kind of function. _If something that you write makes sense as a pure function_, write it that way.

 ### Avoid side effects